tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers-Part-1.md

 Similarly, let's take the example of our 3-Dimensional Vectors from our vocabulary above.
 Imagine if the layer takes a 3-Dimensional Vector as input and outputs a 6-Dimensional Vector to further project into the Neural Network.
 Therefore, the Embedding Matrix that we are looking at is a $$ 3 \times 6 $$-Dimensional Matrix.

+These are the basics we need to begin our implementation of the Transformer Model.

 ## Conclusion